yuexiaofeng/yuexiaofeng.github.io/_posts/2021-03-13-the-wheels.md

 OData does far more than standardizing the REST endpoints as a protocol.
 With its rich client/server libraries, you don't have to start everything from the scratch.

-Since it's has "Open" in the title, OData certainly works with other ecosystems like Java and Python as well.
+Since it has "Open" in the title, OData certainly works with other ecosystems like Java and Python as well.
 There're quite a few [libraries](https://www.odata.org/libraries/) on the official website.

 I've also listed below a few [resources](#helpfullinks) that might be helpful for new learners on OData, as this write-up was meant for an introduction only.

-Obviously, perhaps the most rivaling competitor nowadays is [GraphQL](https://graphql.org/), but hey I don't think it can fight OData in our .Net realm!
+Obviously, perhaps OData's most rivaling competitor nowadays is [GraphQL](https://graphql.org/), but hey I don't think it can fight OData in our .Net realm!

 ## Json2Csharp